-Behavioral Health Consultants (BHCs) are licensed clinicians or certified substance use professionals that support child welfare professionals.
-Using their clinical expertise, they assist child protective investigators and dependency case managers to build knowledge within front line staff in the identification of substance use disorders and behavioral health conditions, improve engagement with families, and improve access to treatment.
+Behavioral Health Consultants are qualified professionals who hold licensure as clinicians, possess a master's degree in behavioral health, or are certified in substance use counseling.
+They play a critical role in providing support to child welfare professionals.
+Using their clinical expertise, they assist child protective investigators and dependency case managers to build knowledge within front line staff in the identification of substance use disorders, improve engagement with families, and improve access to treatment.
+Behavioral Health Consultants may not support cases that are mental health related only.
 A monthly summary is due to the Department each month by the 18th.